Priscila Perales: Acting career

 Before pursuing an acting career, Priscila worked as a news anchor in Televisa Monterrey (Grupo Televisa).
 Later, she studied acting in a UCLA Extension program in Los Angeles, California in 2009.
 After a year of studying and casting for acting roles, she was offered her acting debut in the Hispanic soap opera Eva Luna produced by the Univision and Venevision TV networks in 2010 in Miami, Florida where she moved to start her acting career.
 After her successful role in this production, Priscila remained in Miami as she was offered more TV roles in Telemundo TV series productions such as Corazon Valiente portraying the character of Nelly Balbuena, Pasion Prohibida portraying the character of Eliana Ramírez, and Reina de Corazones portraying the character of Delfina Ortiz.

 Personal life

 After almost five years of acting in television productions, Priscila decided to retire to pursue other interests and got certified as a holistic nutritionist by the Institute for Integrative Nutrition (IIN) in 2015.
-Also, she has always been an avid writer, publishing her first book Priscila, Queen of My Destiny in 2012 and published her second book Trascendent Love: A Metaphysical Perspective in 2018.
+An avid writer, she also published her first book Priscila, Queen of My Destiny in 2012 and published her second book Transcendent Love: A Metaphysical Perspective in 2018.

 She met longtime boyfriend, the retired race car driver Adrián Fernández, on November 1, 2012, through a mutual friend in Miami, Florida and they got married later in Miami Beach, Florida (May 4, 2018).
 The couple live in Miami with their son Adrián Fernández Jr. born on October 29, 2020.
 Currently, Priscila is dedicated to her family and shares holistic lifestyle videos too.